furioncycle/flaked/README.md

   - `filesystem`: Encryption, impermanence, BTRFS options
   - `hardware`: Bluetooth, Printing, Sound, Wireless
   - `network`: Firewalls and VPNs
-  - `service`: Miscellanious daemons
+  - `service`: Miscellanios  daemons
-- `overlays`: Ammendments and updates to packages that exist in the nix ecosphere
+- `overlays`: Amendments and updates to packages that exist in the nix ecosphere
 - `pkgs`: Custom packages, services, scripts that are specific to this installation
 - `users`: Individual User folders

 ## Usage

-### Manual approach

 Get your installer disc booted up and your disks partitioned.